 Individual psychotherapy & addiction counselling

-Everyone experiences hurt or confusion at some point in their life, but for some, it can leave you feeling as if you really can’t cope.
-It might cause you to feel unbearable anxiety or to become depressed and stressed.
+Everyone experiences hurt or confusion at some point in their life, but for some, it can leave you feeling stuck, angry or as if you really can’t cope.
+It might cause you to repeat harmful patterns, feel unbearable anxiety or to become depressed and stressed.

 Private and confidential individual psychotherapy